• What mining equipment is used in surface mining?

 Austin Engineering partners with the mining sector to engineer site and payload-specific solutions that ensure maximum industry profitability.
 The features of the new Austin Engineering HPT truck body have been designed in direct response to feedback from major players in the mining sector who frequently reported frustration with OEM trays.
 Many companies identify excessive body mass, unacceptable carryback, and maintenance cost and duration as major limiters to optimal productivity.

-Austin Engineering employ sophisticated technologies to validate and refine all of their cutting edge innovations.
+Austin Engineering employs sophisticated technologies to validate and refine all of its cutting-edge innovations.

 • CREO – 3D Modelling